Mexico–United States border: Trump administration

-In 2016, Republican nominee for president Donald Trump proposed building a border wall to control immigration.
-He declared that, as president, he would force Mexico to pay all costs.
+In 2016, the Republican nominee for president Donald Trump proposed building a border wall to control immigration.
+He declared that, as president, he would force Mexico to "pay for it."
 On January 25, 2017, several days after his inauguration and two days in advance of a planned meeting in Washington, D.C., with Mexican President Enrique Peña Nieto, new U.S. president Trump signed Executive Order 13767 to enable the building of the wall.
 Peña Nieto denied that Mexico would pay for the wall and declined the meeting.
 Shortly after, Trump announced that he intended to impose a 20% tariff on Mexican goods.
 Mexico did not make any payments.
-Tariffs increase the price of goods resulting in a tax paid by the consumer.

 On September 20, 2017, California Attorney General Xavier Becerra filed a lawsuit alleging that the Trump administration has overstepped its powers in expediting construction of a border wall.
 As of the end of 2017, Mexico had not agreed to pay any amount toward the wall, no new tariffs on Mexican goods had been considered by the U.S. Congress, the U.S. Congress had not appropriated funding for a wall, and no further wall construction had started beyond what was already planned during the Obama administration.

 In June 2018, the Trump administration established a new policy of separating parents from their children at the Mexican border.
 People asking for asylum at official ports of entry were "being turned away and told there's no room for them now."
 The U.S. and Mexico mutually placed tariffs on each other's exports.